andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 Ideally, from a data integrity perspective, it'd be better to set these defaults in the database schema.

-Using a database default means a call to `Model.new` will have the database’s default value set in the unsaved model, so you may not need this approach.
+Setting a default at the database level means Active Record will pull that value into a new, unsaved, model, so you may not need this approach.

 Additionally, beware that setting a default in this way in the Active Record model will overwrite any default set in the database when you call `Model.new`.
 Active Record already pulls defaults from your database schema, so you don’t need to specify here as well.